abifromr/biogridapi/README.md

 ```

-This would look like the following using `stringapi`
+This would look like the following using `biogridapi`

 ```r
 accessKey=<'32 alphanumeric string'>